The role of pharmacists in patient care

 Some medications can be very harmful if used by someone other than the person for whom they were prescribed.
-These include opioids such as fentanyl, methadone and oxycodone.
+These include opioids, such as fentanyl, methadone and oxycodone.
 But you should be cautious about all medications when cleaning out your cabinet.

-“All medications can be harmful for various reasons.
-Any medications taken the wrong way or by persons other than the prescribed can lead to accidental overdose,” says Felicia Villaroman, pharmacy manager at Sharp Coronado Community Pharmacy at Sharp Coronado Hospital.
-“The best advice is if you are no longer using the medications, dispose of them safely.”
+“All medications can be harmful for various reasons,” says Felicia Villaroman, pharmacy manager at Sharp Coronado Community Pharmacy at Sharp Coronado Hospital.
+"Any medications taken the wrong way or by persons other than the prescribed can lead to accidental overdose.
+The best advice is, if you are no longer using the medications, dispose of them safely.”

-“Drug take-back programs provide a safe, secure and convenient way for people to dispose of unwanted or expired drugs.
-There are not many options to dispose of drugs safely and drug take-back sites and kiosks are fast and easy,” says Villaroman.
+“Drug take-back programs provide a safe, secure and convenient way for people to dispose of unwanted or expired drugs,” says Villaroman.
+"There are not many options to dispose of drugs safely, and drug take-back sites and kiosks are fast and easy."

 Proper medication disposal can also help the environment.
-“Medications that are flushed or thrown away eventually end up in our environment via storm drains or landfills, and can affect wildlife or contaminate our drinking water,” she says.
+“Medications that are flushed or thrown away eventually end up in our environment via storm drains or landfills, and can affect wildlife or contaminate our drinking water,” Villaroman says.

 “I encourage my patients to ask me as many questions that they have about not only how to take the medicines prescribed by their doctors, but also what to do when they have finished their treatment,” she says.